andrewacashner/hearingfaithms/chapters/chapter-3.md

 ### "Voices of the Chapel Choir" and the "Unspeaking Word"

-Any consideration of this complex piece should begin with a careful reading of the poetic text and listening to the musical setting (or if possible, singing or playing it).
+Any consideration of this complex piece should begin with a careful reading of the poetic text and listening to the musical setting, or if possible, singing or playing it (`(ref float 'poem 'Voces-Padilla)`).
 [@Cashner:WLSCM32, 37--38, 119--132; @Cashner:PhD, 133--203]
 It will probably be readily apparent that this is a different type of villancico entirely from the comic villancicos more commonly heard in recent